-Half of the boat model is missing.
-It has a low hull with a flat gunwale.
-The preserved post ends in a tapering extremity slightly pointing outward.
+Low flat hull with a flat gunwale.
+The preserved post rises vertically and shows a slight concave edge near the terminal, ending in a short tapering extremity slightly pointing outward.

 Fragmentary ship model